YAcademy-Residents/Proxies-website/pages/Proxies-List.md

 * [Function collision](https://github.com/YAcademy-Residents/Solidity-Proxy-Playground/tree/main/src/UUPS_functionCollision)

 ### Variations
+* Immutable Beacon address - To save gas, the beacon address can be made immutable in the proxy contract.
+The implementation contract would still be settable by updating it on the beacon.
 * [Storageless Upgradeable Beacon Proxy](https://forum.openzeppelin.com/t/a-more-gas-efficient-upgradeable-proxy-by-not-using-storage/4111) - In this pattern, the beacon contract does not store the implementation contract address in storage, but instead stores it in code.
 The proxy contract loads it from the proxy directly via `EXTCODECOPY`.

 ### Further reading